 Parties are free to decide on the governing law of the transaction documents.
 Most transaction documents for the sale of Singapore companies are governed by Singapore law.
-The legal formalities and procedures for the transfer of shares, liabilities, business or assets that are subject to Singapore law must be complied with.
+The legal formalities and procedures for the transfer of shares, business, assets or liabilities that are subject to Singapore law must be complied with.